Thursday, May 21, 2026

 The plan in one sentence: Build a solid setup with the same piece placement every game, then use your stable structure to outplay opponents positionally.

 The London System is sometimes called the "set-and-forget" opening because White plays the same structure against almost any Black response.
-This reduces theory to nearly zero: learn the setup once and it works against the Sicilian, French, Caro-Kann, and Indian defenses alike.
+This reduces theory to nearly zero: learn the setup once and it works against nearly every 1.d4 response, whether Black plays the King's Indian, Slav, Queen's Gambit Declined, or Dutch.
 Ideal for players with limited study time.
+Train the full London with pre-built variations on our London System training page.

 Full guide: The London System: The Perfect Low-Maintenance Opening.